INT620 - Applied E-Commerce

-1. Use project design and management skills to design and implement a secure transaction server
+1. Use project design and management skills to design and implement an e-business solution

-2. Use management and job tasking skills to manage and monitor a small team on a project
+2. Use management and job tasking skills to participate in and manage and a small team on a project

-3. Design web-based applications appropriate to their business use in their aesthetics, usability, standard coding practices, and technical requirements and restrictions.
+4. Design and develop client-server cloud/web-based applications appropriate to their business use in their aesthetics, usability, standard coding practices, and technical requirements and restrictions.

 Cheating and Plagiarism